What is Company Liquidation?

 This is where the Company is unable to pay all its debts in full.
 The shareholders pass the Resolution to wind up the Company and appoint a Liquidator.
-However, there then has to be a meeting of creditors so that the creditors can receive information about the Company’s affairs and the reasons for its insolvency.
-Creditors also vote on the appointment of a Liquidator and are able to change who is Liquidator if they so wish.
+There then has to be a process whereby creditors approve the appointment of the liquidator.
+This is done by either deemed consent or through a virtual meeting.
+Physical meetings are only held if the requisite number of creditors request one, for instance, if they wish to change the liquidator.

 3. Compulsory Liquidation

 This is where an application, or Petition, is made to the Court for a Company to be wound up.
 This is usually done by a creditor who has not been paid but can be instigated by various Crown authorities where there is serious concerns about how the Company is operating.
 In the first instance the Official Receiver becomes Liquidator of the Company although he may convene a meeting of creditors for them to appoint someone of their choosing.